-You won’t have many opportunities to see a saltwater lake more than hundred meters underground.
-In the Wieliczka Salt Mine near Krakow you have that possibility, but only for short time.
+You won’t have many opportunities to see a saltwater lake more than a hundred meters underground.
+In the Wieliczka Salt Mine near Krakow, you have that possibility, but only for short time.

-No, they don’t close the salt mine, you can still visit it in future.
-It’s just that the guided tour doesn’t give you much time to have a look on the lake.
-The lights are turned on only when a group is present, apart from that the lake lies in almost total darkness.
+No, they don’t close the salt mine; you can still visit it in future.
+It’s just that the guided tour doesn’t give you much time to have a look at the lake.
+The lights are turned on only when a group is present.
+Apart from that the lake lies in almost total darkness.

-For me that meant to find a good position and a good composition in approximately 5 seconds.
-When the lights turned on: Take focus and start shooting!
+For me, that meant finding a good position and a good composition in approximately 5 seconds.
+When the lights are turned on: Take focus and start shooting!
 Since the lights are on only for a few seconds, you only have one chance to take your best shot.

 Camera: Canon EOS 500D

 Lens: Canon EF-S 10-22mm @ 10mm

 Tripod: Manfrotto 190CXPRO4